-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of graphics technology are instructed in trade-specific safety.
 Students will participate in inside production work that is related to the curriculum.
 Students are introduced to the basic concepts of product layout, various methods of reproduction and the offset printing process.
 Students will be introduced to the legal restrictions of the printing industry.
 Students receive instruction in safety requirements and demonstrate sound safety practices.
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.